Nuriddinjon Ismailov

-Nuriddinjon Mo'ydinxonovich Ismailov (born 20 January 1959) is a politician from Uzbekistan who is serving as Speaker of the Legislative Chamber of Uzbekistan.
+Nuriddinjon Mo'ydinxonovich Ismailov (born 20 January 1959) is an Uzbek politician who is serving as Speaker of the Legislative Chamber of Uzbekistan.
 He was first elected to that position on 12 January 2015.

 Ismoilov was born on 20 January 1959.
 He has a law degree from Tashkent State University.
 He is a member of People's Democratic Party of Uzbekistan.